rbarilani/eskip-match/README.md

 ### Test

-With `eskip-match test` command you can check if a route matches givend a route file and request attributes passed as arguments.
+With `eskip-match test` command you can check if a route matches given specific request attributes.

 #### Examples